The Chemistry Experiment

 1. The formula for limestone: CaCO3

-The artist begins by sketching, sometimes; imagination and wonder, measuring and mixing.
-Then, with a bucket of viscous concrete and a length of fabric, she bends to her work, stretches into the physicality of making.
-Now she presses, squeezes concrete into the cotton until it’s integral to the fibers.
+I begin by sketching, sometimes; imagination and wonder, measuring and mixing.
+Then, with a bucket of viscous concrete and a length of fabric, I bend to my work, stretche into the physicality of making.
+Now I press, squeeze concrete into the cotton until it’s integral to the fibers.
 Cotton fibers being hollow, they’re absorbent, holding water twenty-five times their own weight.
 And the fiber’s surface is rough with clumps of nanocrystals, fantastically small clusters of atoms.

-Cotton becomes the aggregate that limestone cement compounds can bond to, just as they do with sand and gravel in her sidewalk.
-Now it’s all in her hands, working the fabric through the bucket, pressing and refolding and squeezing.
-Mind detached, she enfolds a frame or fills a casing with the rumpled or flowing or fluttering concretion.
+Cotton becomes the aggregate that limestone cement compounds can bond to, just as they do with sand and gravel in my sidewalk.
+Now it’s all in my hands, working the fabric through the bucket, pressing and refolding and squeezing.
+Mind detached, I enfold a frame or fill a casing with the rumpled or flowing or fluttering concretion.
 Now time is measured in how long a bucket of mud loses too much water to be workable.
-She works quickly, the sketch evaporates and the fabric composes, materializes.
-She underlays wads of bubbles, jags, mounds of non-stick bits to realize the topographic qualities the composition craves, the dimensional idea it seeks.
+I work quickly, the sketch evaporates and the fabric composes, materializes.
+I underlay wads of bubbles, jags, mounds of non-stick bits to realize the topographic qualities the composition craves, the dimensional idea it seeks.